Reverse mortgages have become the cash-strapped homeowner's financial planning tool of choice.

 How much can you get?

-According to the National Reverse Mortgage Lenders Association (NRMLA), several factors determine the amount of funds you are eligible to receive through a reverse mortgage.
-They include:
+According to the National Reverse Mortgage Lenders Association, or NRMLA, several factors determine the amount of funds you are eligible to receive through a reverse mortgage.

 Factors that influence loan amount